Overcoming Language Barriers: Multilingual Analysis of the 2023 Swiss Privacy Law's Impact: Method

-The model processes policies in German, Italian, French, and English without translation.
-To reduce the risk of the model relying on superficial entity cues (e.g., company name) and to mitigate privacy risks, all identifying information is anonymized with placeholders using Presidio \cite{microsoft_presidio_nodate} prior to inference.
-A key feature of our approach is that the model evaluates all compliance dimensions in a single prompt.
-Prior work has typically addressed one practice at a time (e.g., data retention periods), whereas our design extracts the full set of obligations in one pass.
-This substantially reduces costs and increases efficiency as opposed to individual API requests.
-No fine-tuning or task-specific training is applied, as model behavior is entirely determined by the fixed prompts and schema.
+The model processes policies in German, French, Italian, and English without translation.
+To reduce the risk of the model relying on superficial entity cues (e.g., company name) and to mitigate privacy risks, all identifying information is replaced with placeholders using Presidio~\cite{microsoft-presidio-nodate} prior to inference.
+Additional global rules are enforced: if \texttt{ispol} is false, all other booleans must also be false and the date fields set to ``NA.''
+Dates are normalized to the format DD/MM/YYYY for the most recent date mentioned in the policy, or ``NA'' if none is present.
+Figure~\ref{fig:last_updated} in Appendix~\ref{app:last_updated} provides an overview of the last updated dates for October policies.

+A key feature of our approach is that the model evaluates all disclosure dimensions in a single prompt.
+Rather than decomposing the task into separate binary classifiers, we treat disclosure assessment as a structured, multi-dimensional extraction problem applied to the policy as a whole.
+This joint design preserves contextual dependencies between obligations and mirrors the way human annotators apply the codebook to an entire document.
+In contrast, prior work has typically addressed individual practices in isolation~\cite{rodriguez-data-2024, yang2025dbsec, rodriguez2024llmprivacy}.
+Beyond efficiency, this unified extraction framework promotes coherent document-level reasoning across legally related dimensions.

+We do not apply fine-tuning or task-specific training, and model behavior is determined solely by the fixed prompts and schema.
+The alias \texttt{gpt-5-chat-latest} resolved to \texttt{gpt-5-2025-08-07}, which was used for the validation and the large-scale analysis.
+In repeated validation runs during development, we did not observe instability in the structured outputs for identical inputs, suggesting that schema enforcement and fixed prompting foster stable predictions.